CAREFUL WHAT YOU WISH FOR

 Chapter 3

-STARRED review in Publisher’s Weekly
+STARRED review for You’ll Never Know, Dear in Publisher’s Weekly

 Publishers Weekly logo.svg“This outstanding standalone from bestseller Ephron (You’ll Never Know, Dear) may be the first domestic thriller to weave in Marie Kondo’s decluttering theory about discarding things that don’t spark joy. … After being a finalist five times, Ephron may finally win the Mary Higgins Clark Award for this one.” – Publisher’s Weekly